What is Uniform Civil Code?

 Shah Bano Case

-On the other hand Rajiv Gandhi Government was not satisfied from the court decision; instead of supporting it the government enacted the Muslim Women (Protection of Rights on Divorce) Act, 1986 to nullify the Supreme Court judgement in Shah Bano Case and let the Muslim Personal Law prevails in divorce matter.
-In this act it was mentioned that Muslim woman has right for maintenance only for three months after the divorce i.e. iddat and then shifted her maintenance to her relatives or Wakf Board.
+On the other hand, Rajiv Gandhi Government was not satisfied from the court decision; instead of supporting it, the government enacted the Muslim Women (Protection of Rights on Divorce) Act, 1986 to nullify the Supreme Court judgement in Shah Bano Case and let the Muslim Personal Law prevails in a divorce matter.
+In this act, it was mentioned that Muslim woman has right for maintenance only for three months after the divorce i.e. iddat and then shifted her maintenance to her relatives or Wakf Board.

 Sarla Mudgal Case

 This is the second instance in which the Supreme Court again directed the government under Article 44.
-In this case Sarla Mudgal v Union of India, the question was whether a Hindu husband, married under the Hindu law, by embracing Islam can solemnise second marriage.
+In this case Sarla Mudgal v Union of India, the question was whether a Hindu husband, married under the Hindu law, by embracing Islam can solemnize the second marriage.
 The Supreme Court held that adopting Islam for a second marriage is an abuse of Personal laws.
-Further said that Hindu marriage can be dissolved under Hindu Marriage Act, 1955 i.e. mere by converting itself in to Islam and marry again does not dissolve the marriage under Hindu Marriage Law and thus will be an offence under Section 494 of the Indian Penal Code.
+Further said that Hindu marriage can be dissolved under Hindu Marriage Act, 1955 i.e. mere by converting itself into Islam and marry again does not dissolve the marriage under Hindu Marriage Law and thus will be an offense under Section 494 of the Indian Penal Code.

 John Vallamattom v.
 Union of India Case

-The Priest from Kerala, John Vallamatton filed a writ petition in the year 1997 stating that Section 118 of the Indian Succession Act was discriminatory against the Christians as it imposes unreasonable restrictions on their donation of property for religious or charitable purpose by will.
+The Priest from Kerala, John Vallamatton filed a writ petition in the year 1997 stating that Section 118 of the Indian Succession Act was discriminatory against the Christians as it imposes unreasonable restrictions on their donation of property for the religious or charitable purpose by will.
 The bench comprising of Chief Justice of India V.V Khare, Justice S.B Sinha and Justice A.R.
-Lakshamanan struck down the Section declaring it to be unconstitutional.
-Further Khare stated that;
+Lakshmanan struck down the Section declaring it to be unconstitutional.
+Further, Khare stated that;

 “Article 44 provides that the State shall endeavour to secure for all citizens a Uniform Civil Code throughout the territory of India.
 It is a matter of great regrets that Article 44 of the Constitution has not been given effect to.
 Parliament is still to step in for framing a common civil code in the country.
 A Common Civil Code will help the cause of national integration by removing the contradictions based on ideologies”.

 On passing the verdict of Juvenile Justice (Care and Protection of Children) Act seems to be an attempt in moving towards UCC.
-As, it paved the way for an adoption of child by persons from Muslim Community even though not allowed under their personal laws.
+As it paved the way for the adoption of children by persons from the Muslim communities even though not allowed under their personal laws.
 The Supreme Court of India again asked the Union Government to form a UCC to remove gender inequality and abolish the retrograde practices followed under the framework of personal laws.

 After seeing all these cases again a question arises what is the importance and need of UCC?

-As, Common Civil Code would put in place a set of laws to govern personal matters of all citizens irrespective of religion is perhaps the need of the hour.
+As Common Civil Code would put in place a set of laws to govern personal matters of all citizens irrespective of religion is perhaps the need of the hour.
 In fact, it is the cornerstone of true secularism.
 Such a progressive reform would not only help end discrimination against women on religious grounds but also strengthen the secular fabric of the country and promote unity.
-There is a need to reform our social system, which is full of inequities, discriminations and other things which conflict with our Fundamental Rights.
-As we know that there is a Criminal Code which is applicable to all people irrespective of religion, caste, tribe and domicile in the country but there is no similar code related to divorce and succession which are governed by Personal laws.
+There is a need to reform our social system, which is full of inequities, discriminations, and other things that conflict with our Fundamental Rights.
+As we know that there is a Criminal Code that is applicable to all people irrespective of religion, caste, tribe and domicile in the country but there is no similar code related to divorce and succession which are governed by Personal laws.

-Need of UCC is related to inconsistencies in Tax laws.
-Like in Hindu Undivided Families they are exempted from taxes where as Muslims are exempted from paying stamps duty on gift deeds and also it deals with the problem of Honour killings by extra constitutional bodies like Khap Panchayats.
+The need for UCC is related to inconsistencies in Tax laws.
+Like in Hindu Undivided Families they are exempted from taxes whereas Muslims are exempted from paying stamps duty on gift deeds and also it deals with the problem of Honour killings by extra-constitutional bodies like Khap Panchayats.

 Now it is necessary to understand about Article 25 with that of UCC

-Article 25 states Freedom of conscience and free profession, practice and propagation of religion.
-So, the UCC cannot be forcefully imposed on the people as then it will be clearly violation of Article 25 if the Indian Constitution.
+Article 25 states Freedom of conscience and free profession, practice, and propagation of religion.
+So, the UCC cannot be forcefully imposed on the people as then it will be clearly a violation of Article 25 of the Indian Constitution.
 Therefore, UCC and Personal laws should be co-existed.
-As, UCC is nothing but the incorporation of modern and progressive aspects for all existing personal laws which can’t be ignored.
+UCC is nothing but the incorporation of modern and progressive aspects for all existing personal laws which can’t be ignored.

 Do you know about Uniform Civil Code in Goa

-At the end we should recall the words of Mahatma Gandhi: “I do not expect India of my dreams to develop one religion, i.e. to be wholly Christian or wholly Mussalman, but I want it to be wholly tolerant, with its religious working side-by-side with one another”.
+In the end, we should recall the words of Mahatma Gandhi: “I do not expect India of my dreams to develop one religion, i.e. to be wholly Christian or wholly Mussalman, but I want it to be wholly tolerant, with its religious working side-by-side with one another”.